The Best Food Shows to Binge Watch

 FLAVOURFUL ORIGINS

-It’s highly informative and the perfect choice if you’re not into lengthy series (each episode is less than 14 minutes).
+It’s highly informative and the perfect choice if you’re not into lengthy series (each episode is less than fourteen minutes).
 To better grasp the authenticity of this docuseries, we suggest you watch it in the original audio, Mandarin, with English subtitles.

 Takeaway: food is prepared for sustenance, not convenience.